LYMPHANGIECTASIA: AN IMPORTANT CAUSE OF INTESTINAL PROTEIN LOSS

 In most cases, an obviously sick skinny dog is brought to the veterinarian.
 Sometimes the above classical signs are present but sometimes there is no specific hint of this condition until blood test results are in.

 Tissue sampling is necessary to distinguish the intestinal diseases that cause protein-losing enteropathy.
-With most PLE patients being deficient in albumin, this means they are not in a good position to heal from surgery so endoscopy is generally recommended.
-In this procedure a small camera on a long flexible scope travels down the mouth, through the stomach and into the intestine (or retrograde from the anus up past the large intestine and into the lower small intestine) where biopsy samples can be pinched off with a special grabber.
+With most PLE patients being deficient in albumin, this means they are not in a good position to heal from a surgical biopsy so endoscopy is generally recommended as it is less invasive.
+With endoscopy a small camera on a long flexible scope travels down the mouth, through the stomach and into the intestine (or retrograde from the anus up past the large intestine and into the lower small intestine) where biopsy samples can be pinched off with a special grabber.
 The procedure requires general anesthesia but is otherwise low risk and most patients can go home the same day.
 Often the areas of intestinal disease are patchy and surrounded by large areas of normal intestine so it is important to biopsy the right area.
 Ultrasound of the abdomen prior to endoscopy is helpful in determining where to sample plus often a few spoons of corn oil or other fat are often fed a few hours prior to biopsy so that dilated lacteals with plump and leaking fat visibly in the best areas for biopsy.
 Because PLE patients often lose important vitamins and blood clotting factors, blood clotting tests are generally done just prior to endoscopy.

 The image above is actually from a human with lymphangiectasia but the concept is the same.
 Note the large pale areas within the intestinal microvillus shown.
 These are dilated lacteals.
 (The small white areas in the layer of cells lining the villi are "goblet cell" which produce mucus.
 The dilated lacteals are the large expanses of white or lavender underneath the villus lining).